-3. As per section 206C(1F), every seller of motor vehicle shall collect tax at source in the following cases: Motor vehicle exceeding value $\gtrless$ 10 lakh 1%
+3. As per section 206C(1F), every seller of motor vehicle shall collect tax at source in the following cases: Motor vehicle exceeding value \gtrless 10 lakh 1%

-"Buyer" means any person but does not include,- the Central Government, a State Government and an embassy, a High Commission, a local authority, a public sector company which is engaged in the business of carrying passengers.]
+"Buyer" means a person who obtains in any sale motor vehicle, but does not include,- the Central Government, a State Government and an embassy, a High Commission, a local authority, a public sector company which is engaged in the business of carrying passengers.]